georgexyz19/georgexyz.com/content/posts/reading-list.md

 template: article-2
 no: 73

-This post records a list of books I read.
-I am trying to find time to read one book a month so I will read 12 books in a year.
+This post records books I read.
+I am trying to find time to read at least one book a month so I can read 12 books in a year.

+###Technical

 <table class="table table-striped">
   <thead>